sahil118/snowflake-snowpipe/README.md

     - Once loaded, the data is ready for further analysis, reporting, and integration with BI tools or machine learning models.

 ### Conclusion :
-This automated pipeline ensures seamless data ingestion, minimal latency, and real-time availability of Flipkart product data in Snowflake, making it highly efficient for business intelligence and analytics.
+This automated pipeline ensures seamless data ingestion, minimal latency, and real-time availability of Spotify trending song data in Snowflake, making it highly efficient for business intelligence and analytics.